 My art explores the ongoing presence of the digital age and its impact on the fabric of our contemporary lifestyle.
 My work connects with spiritualism, environmentalism and the ever expanding realm of technology.
-I establish familiar visual cues regarding time and place and arrange them into densely textured representations.
+I establish familiar visual cues regarding time and space, then arrange them into densely textured representations.

-Often times themes are combined of man-made objects set against natural world imagery that are often embellished with symbolic details.
-The juxtaposition of past, present and future establishes a dream-like quality and suggests an other worldly realm out of time.
+Often times themes are combined of man-made objects set against natural world imagery often embellishing symbolic details.
+The juxtaposition of past, present and future establishes a dream-like quality and suggests a distinct worldly realm out of time.

-I start the process with a sketch and then work in the computer with my photography for digital colleges and on my workbench for assemblage pieces.
-Although it may not be always readily apparent, each series is linked by recurring concerns.
-The subject matter of each piece determines the colors, makeup, objects and images used to create it.
+I start the process with a sketch and then work with the computer and my photography for digital colleges.
+I also create assemblage pieces in my personal studio space at home.
+Although it may not be readily apparent, each series is linked by recurring concerns.
+The subject matter of each piece determines the colors, architecture, form and images used to create it.

-Each series often consists of multiple works grouped around specific themes and meanings.
-I consistently research varied topics creating new areas of interest from which arises the next work.
+Each series consists of multiple works grouped around specific themes and meanings.
+I consistently research varied topics creating new areas of interest which complements the next body of work.

-Vincent Mattina is a mixed media artist who integrates digital and found-objects art into mixed media assemblages.
+Vincent Mattina is a multidisciplinary artist who works in digital, mixed media, photography and assemblage art.
 His richly detailed work transports you to an alternate reality where science, nature and spirituality evolve.
-His distinctive personal style emanates a surreal and mysterious quality that evokes the spirit and atmosphere of another reality.
+His distinctive personal style emanates a surreal and mysterious quality that evokes the spirit and atmosphere from another existence.

 Born in St. Louis, Mattina began his love affair with art when he was first able to hold a pencil.
 This interest was cultivated during his teenage years and further developed in college where he received a Bachelors of Arts degree in Fine Art and Illustration at Columbus College of Art and Design.
-After graduation he moved out of the Midwest and into the Los Angeles area where worked as a Art Director.
-There he became fluent in Photoshop and found it could be a tool to create his own art.
+After graduation he moved out of the Midwest and into the Los Angeles area where worked as a Graphic Designer, Art Director and then Creative Director.
+There he became fluent in Photoshop and found a new tool to create his art.